ericu/CellCulTuring/README.md

 *  Then how does user input work?

    It doesn't, really.
-This is really only a true cellular automaton when it's playing against itself, but I couldn't very well publish a game that nobody could play, so I cheated.
-In addition to the state of its neighb  If it makes you feel better, consider it a 3D grid, where the plane above and below the image plane have their colors controlled by the user input.
+This is really only a true cellular automaton when it's playing against itself.
+But I couldn't very well publish a game that nobody could play, so I cheated.
+In addition to the state of its neighbors, each cell also has access to the keyboard state.
+If it makes you feel better, imagine a plane behind the image whose color is controlled by user input, so every cell has one extra neig.

 * So you read and write the state right from the canvas?

   No, that doesn't work.
 If you write a value to the HTML5 canvas and read it back, you're [not guaranteed to get the same value back](https://stackoverflow.com/questions/23497925/how-can-i-stop-the-alpha-premultiplication-with-canvas-imagedata/23501676#23501676).
 In my experience, there's often a bit of rounding going on, which isn't a bit deal for graphics, but kills you if your colors are sets of bitflags.
 I use an offscreen [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and blit it to the canvas once per frame.